r3kapig/writeup/20230206-DiceCTF2023-EN/README.md

 ### Codebox:

 The backend code extracts the img tags from `req.query.code`, and adds their `src` attributs to the CSP header.
-Here you can inject a semicolon.
-In other words, you can append any CSP directive.
+Here we can inject a semicolon.
+In other words, we can append any CSP directive.

 ```javascript
     const csp = [